The Arts

 Theatre Arts

-King’s offers a Theatre Arts course at every grade level.
-Students follow a unique program of study based on the conservatory model and designed to foster critical thinking, creativity and professionalism.
-This program is developed around short units of study that intensively focus on one specific area at a time, allowing the student to master one individual skill before moving on.
+King’s offers a theatre course at every grade level.
+Students follow a unique program of study based on the conservatory model and designed to foster critical thinking, creativity, and professionalism.
+Classes take place in a well-equipped studio theatre.
 King’s Theatre Arts graduates have been accepted into some of the top theatrical programs in North America.

 Music